Call on: 01926 882006

 The Government has announced a Coronavirus Retention Scheme, which will enable HMRC to administer grants to cover 80% of the salaries of workers not working but “furloughed” and kept on the payroll rather than being laid off.
 The grant will be up to £2,500 per month per worker.

-I welcomed this move, having called in the House of Commons for a similar package to be introduced last week.
+I welcomed this move, having called in the House of Commons for a similar package to be introduced.
 However, I do think it’s important to point out who is missing from the package, and ways in which it may not go far or fast enough.

 Aside from the ambiguity in who is a qualifying worker, there is no guarantee that employers will top up the salary.
 The cap of £2,500 a month means many individuals will take a pay cut.
 There is no guarantee from employers that they’ll keep workers in work.